Explanation of a Loan Balance

 Trading in a Car with a Loan Balance

-Normally, it is not a problem to trade in a car with a remaining loan balance.
-If the value being offered on your vehicle is greater than the amount you owe, you will come out ahead.
-Pay off your loan and use the remaining balance towards your new car purchase.
+Typically, it is not a problem to trade in a car even if you have a remaining loan balance.
+If the value being offered on your vehicle is higher than the amount you owe, you will come out ahead.
+You can then pay off your loan and use the remaining balance towards your new car purchase.

-Some different options are available for you if you owe more than the dealership is willing to pay for your trade in.
-You have the option to pay off the remaining balance on your own.
-Or, you might be able to roll your remaining balance onto your newly purchased car loan.
+Some different options are available for you if you owe more than the dealership is willing to pay for your trade-in.
+You have the opportunity to pay off the remaining balance on your own, or, you might be able to roll your remaining balance into your newly purchased car loan.
 Rolling over your balance will most likely put you upside down on your new car loan.
 You will need to work hard to pay down the balance quickly.

 Of course, it is best to avoid all of this by purchasing only a vehicle you can afford to pay off before you trade it in for a newer one.
 The grass may always be greener on the other side, but adding hundreds or thousands of dollars onto the price of your new ride isn’t any fun.